Bros: After the Screaming Stops: Critical response

-Time Out gave it a rating of 3/5 stars, saying the documentary "captures these tensions with a candour rare in a pop doc."
+Time Out gave the film three out of five, saying it "captures these tensions with a candour rare in a pop doc."
 It added, "The filmmakers try to make the drama of dredging up their demons worth it for the thrill of performing again.
 After sitting through 90 minutes of them rowing, though, you have to wonder whether Matt and Luke’s candour and participation were really worth it.".

-Guardian critic Peter Bradshaw described it as a "bizarre and perhaps unintentionally gripping promo-doc about the stressful reunion of 80s boyband Bros", giving it a rating of 3/5 stars.

-For iNews, Adam Sherwin wrote "You don’t have to like Bros much to consider After the Screaming Stops, an unflinching document of the duo’s attempt to rebuild a relationship fractured after 30 years, one of the greatest music films of all time," giving it 5/5 stars.
+The Guardian critic Peter Bradshaw described it as a "bizarre and perhaps unintentionally gripping promo-doc about the stressful reunion of 80s boyband Bros", giving it a rating of three out of five.
+For iNews, Adam Sherwin wrote "You don’t have to like Bros much to consider After the Screaming Stops, an unflinching document of the duo’s attempt to rebuild a relationship fractured after 30 years, one of the greatest music films of all time," giving it five out of five.